-Bullying not only can impact productivity and increase turnover but affect the emotional health of the targeted worker.
+Bullying cannot only affect productivity and increase turnover but can affect the emotional health of the targeted worker.

-The study, published in Management Communication Quarterly last month, analyzed those metaphors and others described by abused workers to better articulate emotions associated with workplace bullying.
+The study published in the Management Communication Quarterly last month analyzed those metaphors and others described by abused workers to better articulate emotions associated with workplace bullying.

-Jess Alberts, a co-researcher and professor at Arizona State University, hopes the research can help employers recognize that bullying is a real problem.
+Jess Alberts, a co-researcher and professor at Arizona State, hopes the research can help employers recognize that bullying is a real problem.